Economic Data freely available online

 Country reports for all countries of the world can be found via the following link:

 Four particularly useful publications are the World Economic Outlook (see also WEO databases), Global Financial Stability Report, Fiscal Monitor and Annual Report.
-Each of these has a large statistical annex and can be accessed via the following link (see links in the right-hand column of the screen).
+Each of these has a large statistical annex and can be accessed via the following link.

 The complete set of IMF Direction of Trade Statistics, IMF International Financial Statistics, Balance of Payments Statistics and Government Finance Statistics are available free via the Economic and Social Data Service, which requires using you university/college username and password (you will have to register first: details are given on the site).